Slacker Logo

 Biography

-J. Vincent Edwards (born 20 June 1947) is a British singer.
-He became well known in the musical Hair in 1968, and began recording a series of singles.
-The most notable was a song called "Thanks" (1969), which has subsequently appeared on a number of compilation albums.
-Edwards also contributed to the Bloomfield soundtrack.
-Later Edwards turned to song writing.
-With Pierre Tubbs he wrote "Right Back Where We Started From", which was a No. 8 hit in the UK Singles Chart for Maxine Nightingale in November 1975, and a No. 2 hit in the US in May 1976.
-In addition, Edwards wrote songs with Miki Antony and Kris Ife.
-Edwards was also a part of the trio Star Turn on 45 (Pints), who had a UK hit with "Pump Up the Bitter" in 1988.
-He released a solo album entitled Thanks in 2002.
+J. Vincent Edwards, born on June 20, 1947, in England, is a British singer who gained prominence through his role in the musical Hair in 1968.
+His early career included recording several singles, notably "Thanks" (1969), which later appeared on various compilation albums.
+Edwards also contributed to the soundtrack of Bloomfield.
+Transitioning into songwriting, he collaborated with Pierre Tubbs to write "Right Back Where We Started From", a hit for Maxine Nightingale that reached number 8 in the UK Singles Chart in November 1975 and number 2 in the US in May 1976.
+Additionally, Edwards wrote songs with Miki Antony and Kris Ife.
+He was part of the trio Star Turn on 45 (Pints), which had a UK hit with "Pump Up the Bitter" in 1988.
+Edwards released his solo album Thanks in 1970.

 Read All Read Less